-- Upon admission to the ADN program, students must take all NRST courses through the campus of admission.
+- 7. Upon admission to the Associate Degree in Nursing Technical Study sequence, students must take all NRST courses through the campus of admission.
 In special circumstances, an exception may be considered by the ADN program director. - 8.
 More information on Kent State University Admissions can be accessed on the web at www.kent.edu/admissions/undergraduate.